 - Windows 10 client LTSC (all versions)

 After June 15, 2022, the Internet Explorer desktop application will be out of support and disabled, automatically redirecting users to Microsoft Edge.
-Organizations with Internet Explorer websites or apps are encouraged to move over to Internet Explorer mode in Microsoft Edge will be supported through at least 2029.
+Organizations with Internet Explorer websites or apps are encouraged to move over to Internet Explorer mode in Microsoft Edge which will be supported through at least 2029.

 IE mode in Microsoft Edge will follow the Windows 10 end-of-life dates for their respective versions.
 Meaning that over time, as the current supported Windows 10 versions go end of life, so will IE mode for Microsoft edge.
 To help you manage Internet Explorer 11 and its end-of-life better, you can find a report below that provides an overview for each of your devices when Internet Explorer 11 support will end.